 Afterward my wife and I bought many of their herbs as souvenirs.
 I wonder how those bright girls are doing now.

 Our boat glided on the exquisite jade-green surface of the Li River.
-This spectacular scenery once inspired the poetic words, "The river--a sash of blue-green silk; the mountains--a jeweled, jasper headdress."
+About this splendid scenery was once sung, "The river flows--a sash of blue-green silk; the mountains lay--jade beads adorning a headdress."
 The peaks stood like rows of painted screens.
 Out of the woods flew a bird, followed by two more.
-A swallow sliced the air just above the surface of the water.
+The wing tips of a swallow sliced the air just above the surface of the water.

-In contrast with the poetry of the verdant landscape outside, a tense discussion continued onboard the boat.
+In contrast with the poetry of the verdant landscape outside, a tense discussion continued abroad.
 At that time, hostility between China and the Soviet Union was growing.
 Soviet aggression in Afghanistan near the end of the previous year had further intensified China's criticism.

 Some members of the Chinese delegation did not think favorably of my visits to both nations to promote friendship.
 They told me that although I was building a bridge between China and Japan, if I continued to visit the Soviet Union, Japan's relationship with China would be seen as disingenuous.
-They would prefer that I did not visit the Soviet Union.
+They asked me not to visit the Soviet Union anymore.

-Meanwhile, from the window the beautiful scenery continued to drift by, unpredictable, constantly changing.
+Meanwhile, the beautiful scenery continued to float by outside, unpredictable, constantly changing.
 If I looked away, an entirely different scene would come into my view moments later.
 Likewise, the course of history cannot be judged solely by what is presently before our eyes.

-I continued speaking in earnest: "I love China dearly.
+I kept speaking with earnestness: "I love China dearly.
 China is so important.
 At the same time, I love humanity.
 Thinking of humanity as a whole is essential.
 The Soviet leadership gave me a promise that they would never attack China, which I related to the Chinese leadership.
 My sole wish is for friendship between your two countries.
 I sincerely hope that you will someday understand my thoughts and feelings."

 Less than ten years later, the conflict between China and the Soviet Union ended.
 Indeed, the Soviet Union no longer exists.
 The current of history seems to change everything.
 What remains constant, however, is the strength and vitality of the people living with faith in tomorrow.

-It is said traveling the Li River is beautiful in the sun as well as in rain or fog.
+Traveling the Li River is beautiful in the sun as well as in rain or fog, it is said.
 In our short boat trip, we saw the river's many faces.
 Alighting on the pier at Yangshuo, I glanced once again at the Li River flowing in splendid spring colors.

-Three hundred million years ago, this area was the bottom of an ocean.
-The underwater palace of prehistoric times surfaced to form the mountain range of Guilin.
+This area was the bottom of an ocean three hundred million years ago.
+An underwater palace of prehistoric times surfaced to form the mountain range of Guilin.
 Compared to the eternal flow of time, even a thousand years pass as swiftly as a galloping horse.

 Against the currents of ageless time, one riverboat sailed upstream to the city of Guilin, its image an endearing reminder of the ordinary people in China, who live each precious moment with all their might.
 With prayer for the great happiness of my friends in China, I clicked the shutter of my camera.